 Five minutes after I walked in the door, my niece, Angelina’s daughter, came in yet again through the back door, this time with two of her sons by her side and armed with her stand mixer.

-It had been established during the conversation from the day before that we were going to bring these Chocolate Chick Pea Calzoni aka Calzoni di Ceci, into the 21st century.
+It had been established during the conversation from the day before that we would bring these Calzoni di Ceci, into the 21st century.
+Instead of kneading the dough by hand, we were going to use the stand mixer.

 We had a lot of calzoni to make – and when I say a lot, I mean approximately 700 – this is some serious calzoni making!

-In the process, another generation learned of pastry cutting techniques of a hundred years ago.
+In the process, another generation learned of pastry cutting techniques from a hundred years ago.

-We are half way through this process and thank goodness, the reinforcements just keep coming, this time they were in the form of one of Angelina’s sons, his wife, and his daughter.
+We are halfway through this process and thank goodness the reinforcements just keep coming.
+This time, they were one of Angelina’s sons, wife, and daughter.

 Of course, Angelina’s husband was also around, which means that at this point, we reached a total of 14 people, making calzoni together.
 The more the merrier, that’s what I say!

-At this point, it’s just a matter of filling them up, covering them with another sheet of dough.
+At this point, it’s just a matter of repeating the process.

 Recipe origins

-As I have previously mentioned, this recipe has its origin from Muro Lucano, in the Italian region of Basilicata, in the province of Potenza.
+This recipe originates from Muro Lucano, in the Italian region of Basilicata, in the province of Potenza.
 A truly beautiful area of Italy.
 That is where my husband and his family grew up before immigrating to Montreal.

-I had an absolutely magical weekend making these sweet calzoni… after all this is what Christmas is all about, spending time with the ones that mean the most to you!
+I had an absolutely magical weekend making this chocolate calzone… after all, this is what Christmas is all about: spending time with the ones that mean the most to you!

 Wishing all of you a very Merry Christmas, a Joyeux Noel and magical moments with the ones that you love!